Introduction

 What is the best opening hand strategy in the early stages of MTTs?

-Playing a tight-aggressive style in the early stages is best, focusing on strong hands like high pairs and premium-suited connectors.
+It is best to play a tight-aggressive style in the early stages, focusing on strong hands like high pairs and premium-suited connectors.
 Since blinds are low, avoid speculative hands unless the pot odds are favourable.
 Observe opponents to plan for later stages.

-How to adjust your Poker MTT strategy as blinds increase?
+How do you adjust your Poker MTT strategy as blinds increase?

 As blinds increase, you need to open up your range and become more aggressive, especially if you have a medium or large stack.
 Look to steal blinds and antes to maintain a healthy stack while playing tighter if your stack is short.